The Life Sciences team advised CathWorks in its acquisition option agreement and co-promotion agreement with Medtronic (NYSE: MDT).

 Medtronic is a leading global healthcare technology company that boldly attacks the most challenging health problems facing humanity by searching out and finding solutions.

-The Goodwin team was led by Richard Hoffman and Yasin Akbari and included Chris Denn, EA Weeks, and Dan Hughes (Life Sciences Corporate and Intellectual Property), Matt Wetzel, Julie Tibbets, Steve Tjoe, and Heath Ingram (FDA & Healthcare), Dan Karelitz and Benjamin Gossels (Tax), Karl Dragosz (Privacy), Malhar Naik and Emilie Pfister (ERISA & Executive Compensation), Rich Matheny, Jason Wilcox, and Amy Josselyn (Global Trade), Patty Mets (Private Equity), Chris Steinroeder (Debt Finance) and Paul Jin (Antitrust).
+The Goodwin team was led by Richard Hoffman and Yasin Akbari and included Chris Denn, EA Weeks, and Dan Hughes (Life Sciences Corporate and Intellectual Property), Matt Wetzel, Julie Tibbets, Steve Tjoe, and Heath Ingram (FDA & Healthcare), Dan Karelitz and Benjamin Gossels (Tax), Karl Dragosz (Privacy), Malhar Naik and Emilie Pfister (ERISA & Executive Compensation), Rich Matheny, Jason Wilcox, and Amy Josselyn (Global Trade), Chris Steinroeder (Debt Finance) and Paul Jin (Antitrust).